-- First, head over to your Story—it’ll have a pink/orange ring around it if you haven’t viewed it yet.
+- First, for polls for Instagram, head over to your Story—it’ll have a pink/orange ring around it if you haven’t viewed it yet.

 - Once you can see your Story, all you’ll need to do from there is swipe up.
 From there, you can check the post insights (the bar chart icon) and the poll results (the eye icon).

 - Click on the eye icon to find the blue Share Results button above for information on who voted for which option.
 Fun fact: you can check these results in real time!

 - When you tap the button, it’ll prompt you to create a new Story post with the results (which will no longer be clickable).
 At this point, you can also add text and more stickers, like an emoji slider.